Daily and Weekly Periodicity in Large Language Model Performance and Its Implications for Research: Introduction

-At the same time, real-world LLM deployments are likely more complex than this simplified picture suggests.
+Of course, real-world LLM deployments are more complex than this simplified picture suggests.
 Usage patterns vary across countries and time zones, which may smooth or shift aggregate demand peaks.
 Moreover, providers typically operate multiple geographically distributed data centers rather than a single shared capacity, and requests may be routed dynamically across regions depending on availability, pricing, or failover policies.
 Additional factors such as autoscaling, heterogeneous hardware, and tiered service levels may further modulate effective capacity.
-These mechanisms can attenuate or redistribute temporal effects, but they do not eliminate the possibility that residual periodic structure remains observable at the system level.
+These mechanisms can attenuate or redistribute temporal effects, but they do not eliminate the possibility that residual periodic performance patterns remain observable at the system level.